jcornaz/heron/guide/src/quickstart.md

 that we have to use `Vec3` even though we are in 2d space.
 In 2d we simply set the `z` coordinate to zero always.

-To make it work with the physics engine, we must add a Heron `Body` component.
+To make it work with the physics engine, we must add a `RigidBody` and `CollisionShape` components.
-In this case we add a cuboid (rectangular in 2d) collision shape.
+In this case we make it a dynamic body with a cuboid (rectangular in 2d) collision shape.

 And that's all there is to it!
 Heron, using the Rapier physics engine, makes your sprite behave according to physics!